ASL University | Bookstore | Catalog | Dictionary | Lessons | Library | Resources | Syllabi

 Classifier: 4

 (CL4) This sign is used to represent multiples of items that are arranged in a certain way.
-CL4 can be used for many things: Hair, curtains, a line of people, lines on a shirt or a piece of paper, etc.
+CL4 can be used for things like: hair (styles), curtains, a line of people, lines on a shirt or a piece of paper, etc.

 Visit the Classifier 4 page for examples.